 Douglas Hockstad, Assistant Vice President, will be taking over the leadership of TLA as David Allen retires at the end of April.
 Photo credit: Paul Tumarkin/Tech Launch Arizona

-The University of Arizona has named Douglas Hockstad to fill the position held by David Allen, effective April 28, 2018.
-Allen, who announced his retirement as of that date, was appointed in 2012 to reinvigorate the UA’s research commercialization activities.
+The UA has named Douglas Hockstad to lead technology commercialization efforts after the departure of David Allen, effective April 28, 2018.
+Allen, who is retiring, was appointed as TLA vice president in 2012 to reinvigorate the UA’s research commercialization activities.

 “The progressive growth of Tech Launch Arizona over the last five years has been a direct result of the expertise Dave Allen brought to the organization,” said UA President Robert C. Robbins.
 “Doug Hockstad, who has been at TLA from virtually its inception, has been invaluable in its success and provides continuity as we expand our efforts.
 We have outstanding potential here at the University of Arizona, and TLA is vital to unlocking it to create growing impact on our region and state.
 I look forward to working with Doug as he leads our continuing efforts in commercialization and tech transfer.”